 These are listed in a section of the British Cycling website

 SC events will also be shown in a section of the printed British Cycling Race Calendar, which is usually issued three times a year.

-While entry to a CTT event is enabled by being a member of an affiliated club, entry to an SC event requires you to have a BC race licence or pay a day licence fee (typically £10).
+Entry to a Scottish Cycling event requires you to have a British Cycling membership of Silver or above or you can pay a day licence fee (£5-10).
 You do not have to be a member of an affiliated club.
-A day licence is not acceptable for SC championship events.
+For all Scottish Cycling Championships, a day licence is not accepted.

 CTT events in Scotland operate on the same basis and with the same entry arrangements as in England & Wales.
 The CTT has made specific provision for identifying users of the online system who are VTTA members.
 SC does not have such a system.

 Scotland Group of the VTTA (SVTTA)